In this article:

 - If you uninstall the app or the extension, then the local version of the data is gone (the notable exception being the vault), but any transactions you performed with that local version of MetaMask will have been recorded on the blockchain.
 Therefore, the transactions should be reflected both on a block explorer, and in another instance of MetaMask, so long as you restore using the same Secret Recovery Phrase (with the words in the same order).
 This means that so long as you have your Secret Recovery Phrase, you will always be able to uninstall MetaMask and restore your wallet.

 - Within your wallet, you can have a very large number of separate accounts.
 When MetaMask creates or restores your wallet from the Secret Recovery Phrase, it initially produces only the first account.
 However, any additional accounts you create can be re-created in a future instance of MetaMask; as the wallet is deterministic, it will always re-create the same accounts, in the same order.
 For more on this issue, see the FAQs below.
+Note, however, that the additional accounts (beyond the first, automatically labelled 'Account 1') will not be automatically re-added to your account in all circumstances.
+See our explanation here for more information.

 - It is possible to import accounts from other Ethereum-compatible technologies into a MetaMask wallet.
-In order to do so, the private key of that specific account is used.
+To do so, the private key of that specific account is used.
 However, this account will not be automatically restored by MetaMask in another instance; you will have to manually re-add it.
 Therefore, if you have manually imported accounts, make note of their private keys, in the same way you did your seed phrase, in order to be able to re-import them in the future.

 MetaMask Secret Recovery Phrase: Dos and Don'ts